fumofumoenjoyer/secureboot-grub-arch-artix/README.md

 ```
 sudo sbctl sign -s /efi/EFI/GRUB/grubx64.efi
 ```
-You can use this command to sign everything (beware yo may still needs to to the next step)
+You can use this command to sign everything (beware you may still need to to the next step)
 ```
 sbctl verify | sed 's/✗ /sbctl sign -s /e'